What is a job interview, and why is it important?

 Define the key qualities you are looking for in a candidate

 Identify the qualities and characteristics that are essential for the role.
 Think beyond technical skills to include traits like adaptability, teamwork or problem-solving ability, depending on the position.
-Also, note qualities you can compromise on and those you cannot.
+Also, note the qualities you can compromise on and those you cannot.

 -